 |Servings: 1 casserole (8 servings)|

 |Total Fat 33g||43%|

 |Dietary Fiber 5g||16%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Southern sweet potato casserole is the perfect combination of sweet potato filling and crunchy, buttery pecan topping.
+This Southern sweet potato casserole is the ideal combination of sweet potato filling and a crunchy, buttery pecan topping.
 It's the only sweet potato casserole you'll need and it's sure to be a hit with family and guests.

-It's the perfect side dish casserole for your Thanksgiving or Christmas dinner.
-But you don't have to wait for a holiday to enjoy this casserole recipe—add it to your Sunday dinner menu or serve it any day of the week along with pork chops or fried chicken.
+Although it can—and should—be called into duty as a side dish for your Thanksgiving or Christmas dinner, you don't have to wait for a holiday to enjoy this casserole recipe.
+Make it to accompany your Sunday dinner menu, or serve it any day of the week along with pork chops or fried chicken.

 The classic recipe is easily doubled for a crowd.
-If your family prefers a different topping, see the variations below the recipe.
+If your family prefers a different topping, such as the other classic choice with marshmallows, see the variations below the recipe.

 Gather the ingredients.

 Heat the oven to 350 F.